 Want to avoid having your SBA 8(a) application returned unprocessed?
 (Or perhaps SBA has already done that to your first 8(a) application attempt.)

-Sadly, that is what happens to nearly 100% of self-prepared 8(a) applications.
+Sadly, that is what happens to nearly all self-prepared 8(a) applications.
 But it doesn't have to happen to your application.